neuefische/web-exercises/sessions/react-nesting/fragments/README.md

 🎉 Congratulations, you have seen the basic reason why and how to use React fragments!

+> 💡 Layout with flexbox is not the only reason for using fragments, but it's an easy-to-understand example.
+In general, fragments are a great way to avoid unnecessary `<div>` clutter.

 ## Notes

 - You only have to touch the [`src/App.js`](./src/App.js) file.